Circular Walk North Bedfordshire, 2.7 miles

 Circular Walk, 2.7 miles

 We have a lovely 2.7 mile circular walk from our gorgeous Bedfordshire Cafe – The Coffee Cup at Colmworth Golf Course.
+The Bedforshire Cafe is best place to stay when want to stay indoor and enjoy daisy slots while having coffee.
 We have copies of the instructions below, along with a print out of the route available from The Coffee Cup at the start point.

 Start Address: Colmworth Golf Club, New Road, Colmworth, Bedfordshire, MK44 2AP.
 Ample parking and refreshments.

 - From the Clubhouse head towards the fishing lakes by the 18th fairway